 Why did you start your company and what motivates you every day?

 I started my company by accident to be totally honest with you!
-I was working in banking in London and was looking for travel company to go on group women’s trips.
-I wanted to travel with women in my age range, with the same interests and to the places I wanted to go.
-I couldn’t find anything that wasn’t an over 50’s group.
-So I moved on, carried on traveling solo, tried some of the big group travel organisations – but I never really enjoyed them.
-Then when I decided to quit my job to travel through South America I started toying with ideas for travel related businesses.
-Nothing really came to me – I didn’t have a lightbulb moment, but I decided to start a travel Instagram sharing inspirational travel pictures and tips on @wearetravelgirls.
+In London, I was working in banking and was looking for travel company to go on group women’s trips.
+I wanted to travel with women in my age range with the same interests.
+But I couldn’t find anything that wasn’t an over 50’s group.
+So I moved on, carried on traveling solo, tried some of the big group travel organisations.
+But I never really enjoyed them.
+Then, when I decided to quit my job to travel through South America, I started toying with ideas for travel related businesses, but nothing really came to me.
+I didn’t have a lightbulb moment, but I decided to start a travel Instagram sharing inspirational travel pictures and tips.

-From there the community grew and together with Vanessa Rivers, the co-founder of the business we started creating events and bespoke women’s group trips.
+The community grew and together with Vanessa Rivers, our co-founder, we started creating events and bespoke women’s group trips.
 The reason I say it was an accident, is because I didn’t set out with the intention to start it.
 I had a passion which grew over time and evolved into the business it is today!
-Beyond the company We Are Travel Girls, I then realized I loved teaching, educating and sharing my entrepreneurial knowledge.
-So now I share business & blogging tips on BeckyvanDijk.com and I am launching my own online courses to share what I have learned from running my own business and how women can turn their passions into their day job!
+Beyond the company We Are Travel Girls, I love teaching, educating and sharing my entrepreneurial knowledge.
+So now I share business & blogging tips on BeckyvanDijk.com.
+I am also launching my own online courses to share what I have learned from running my own business and how women can turn their passions into their day job!

 What are some of the major lessons you’ve learned along the way?